derrickmaples/active-directory/README.md

   - Create a Domain Controller Virtual Machine
   - Create a Client Virtual Machine (Make sure to assign to the same region as the Domain Controller)
   - Set NIC private IP Address of the Domain Controller to Static
-  - Set DNS settings of the Client to the private IP Address of the Domain Controller
+  - Set DNS Server of the Client to the private IP Address of the Domain Controller
 - Step 4

 <h2>Deployment and Configuration Steps</h2>